GERMAN POLITICAL SYSTEM

 The electoral system in the German political system means that coalition governments are very common.
-The Social Democratic Party was in coalition with the Greens - the Red/Green coalition - from 1998-2005 and then, from 2005-2009, there was a 'grand coalition' between the CDU/CSU and the SDP.
+The Social Democratic Party was in coalition with the Greens - the Red/Green coalition - from 1998-2005 and then, from 2005-2009, there was a 'grand coalition' between the CDU/CSU and the SPD.
 Between 2009-2013, the CDU/CSU was a coalition with the FDP.
-In the election of 2013, the FDP failed to win representation in the Bundestag, so Germany is back to a 'grand coalition'.
+In the election of 2013, the FDP failed to win representation in the Bundestag, so Germany went back to a 'grand coalition'.

 Unusually political parties in Germany receive significant public funds and the costs of election campaigns are substantially met from the public purse.

 Germany's supreme court is called the Federal Constitutional Court and its role is essentially as guardian of the constitution.
 There are 16 judges divided between two panels called Senates, each holding office for a non-renewable term of 12 years.
 Half the judges are elected by the Bundestag and half by the Bundesrat, in both cases by a two-thirds majority.
 Once appointed, a judge can only be removed by the Court itself.